Handbook

 - closely monitor the quality and extent to which assignments are completed

 There are two designated conference dates during the school year for the purpose of discussing student progress or other pertinent information.
-Parents who would like to request additional meetings may make appointments for conferences with teachers by calling the school, sending a note or emailing the teacher.
+Parents who would like to request additional meetings may make appointments for conferences with teachers by calling the school, sending the teacher an email or sending a note to the teacher.
 Conferences shall be physically accessible to all students, parents and/or guardians.

 Student progress reports shall be provided at least once every 9 weeks for grades K-12.
 The reporting procedure shall be in writing and shall be uniform for all reporting periods during each school year.